monianez/landingpage-igualdad/README.md

-## Descripción
+## Description
-Landing page igualdad para la empresa certificadora AENOR Esta es una web creada con html y css usando metodología BEM
+Equality Landing page for the certifying company AENOR This is a web created with html and css using SUITE CSS methodology

-## Autor
+## Author
 Mónica Añez Hernández

-## Ver ejemplo en vivo
+## See live example
 https://monianez.github.io/landingpage-igualdad/

-## Instalación
+## Instalation
-Este proyecto no necesita instalación.
-Simplemente abre la carpeta o haz doble click en el .html
+This project does not need installation.
+Just open the folder or double click on the .html

 ## Linkedin
 [Linkedin] https://www.linkedin.com/in/monicaanez/

-## Contacto
+## Contact
-Me puedes escribir a monianez@gmail.com
+You can write to me at monianez@gmail.com